 THROUGH TALKING WITH HUNDREDS OF IFBB PROS OVER THE YEARS, WE’VE FOUND ONE INDELIBLE TRUTH: AS BODYBUILDERS GET OLDER, THEY TRAIN SMARTER.

-Mark Dugdale, 42 years old as of Christmas Day 2016 and still going strong in the IFBB’s aesthetically pleasing 212 division, is our latest exhibit.
+Mark Dugdale is in his 40s and still going strong in the IFBB’s aesthetically pleasing 212 division.
 Following a memorable 2004 NPC USA light-heavyweight and overall title, Dugdale began carrying the torch as one of the few remaining well-known pro bodybuilders employing the high-intensity training style, à la Mike Mentzer in the 1980s and Dorian Yates in the 1990s.
 Not to be confused with HIIT (one “I,” not two), HIT involves relatively low training volume in terms of total working sets, yet each of those working sets is taken to absolute, pain-provoking, grunt-inducing failure.

 The HIT style certainly worked for Dugdale (not to mention Yates before that), but it also exposed him to injury.
 Let’s be honest, injuries happen from time to time when you train intensely, whether you’re a professional athlete or just a passionate recreational gym rat.
 Yet Dugdale still decided he needed to tweak his workouts to stay healthy.